foolkevin/MATool/README.md

 # MATool
-A motion analysis tool for visual object tracking
+A motion analysis tool for visual object tracking.